JaoharRaihan/audio-call-app-react-native/README.md

-# React Native Audio Call App
+# BARC Audio Call App

-A simple React Native Expo application for one-to-one audio calls using Agora SDK with a 3-minute call duration limit.
+A minimal React Native Expo application for one-to-one audio calls using Agora SDK with a 3-minute call duration limit.

 ## Features